 _______ 1 pair lightweight polypropylene long underwear bottoms (optional but highly recommended if you get cold easily)

-_______ 2 one-liter reusable water bottles, preferably Nalgene.
+_______ 2 one-liter reusable water bottles, such as Nalgene.
 You must have these water bottles!
 We recommend plastic bottles (a non-BPA plastic or polyethylene).
-The Sustainability Office will be Giving 1 Princeton Nalgene Bottle at Housing Check-in at Baker Rink.
-So bring 1 with you and get 1 on Saturday.

 _______ 5-6 gallon size Ziploc bags or 2-3 plastic grocery bags for packing

 _______ 1 plastic bowl (Tupperware works great)

 _______ 2 bandannas or handkerchiefs.
 They are useful for many things in the outdoors.

 _______ OA provides foam sleeping pads for all participants, but you may bring your own if you prefer.
 3/8inch foam or inflatable camping pad (like a Thermarest-- not a full-size inflatable mattress).

 _______ Travel size packets of hand wipes/towelettes (like Wet Ones)

 _______ 1 pair lightweight, synthetic gloves

 _______ 1 individual bottle of hand sanitizer (2 oz.)